dse/cheat-sheets/how-to-print-an-envelope.md

     that.
 It relates to the original file.
 Change it to #10 business envelope.

-6. There should be a setting for Print On Paper Size or something like that.
-It relates to what you're printing it on.<br>Change it to #10 business envelope.
+6. There should be a setting for Print on Paper Size or something like that.
+It relates to what you're printing it on.

-7. Orientation probably needs to be Portrait.
-Don't ask why.
+    Change it to #10 business envelope.
+Don't leave it on "Same as Original" or whatever.
+Trust me.

+7. Note the orientation setting (landscape/portrait) because you may have to change it after your first try.

 8. You probably want to choose Bypass Tray.
 It might be also called Manual tray or something.